-The Equality Act 2010 defines an individual as disabled if he or she has a physical or mental impairment that has a 'substantial' and 'long-term' adverse effect on his or her ability to undertake normal day to day activities.
+The Equality Act 2010 defines an individual as disabled if:

+- they have a physical or mental impairment; - the impairment has a 'substantial' and 'long-term' adverse effect on his or her ability to undertake normal day to day activities.

 If a person has been disabled in the past (for example, people recovering from cancer and people with a history of mental illness) they are covered by the legislation for the rest of their lives.
-Learners with disabilities have additional/special educational needs; however not all learners with SEN meet the definition for disability.
-Our accessibility strategy covers all these learners.

-Under the Special Educational Needs and Disability (SEND) Code of Practice, 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial'.
+Under the purposes of the Act and Special Educational Needs and Disability (SEND) Code of Practice:

+- 'long-term' means that the effect of the impairment has lasted or is likely to last for at least 'a year or more' (there are special rules covering recurring or fluctuating conditions); - > 'substantial' is defined as 'more than minor or trivial'. - 'normal day-to-day activities@ includes everyday things like eating, washing, walking and going shopping.

 The definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy and cancer.